White Chocolate Coconut Pudding | Ultralight Backpacking Recipe

 NUTRITION

-- Total reduce added sugar by 19 g, replace instant pudding with sugar-free instant pudding.
+- For a reduced-sugar recipe, replace instant pudding with sugar-free instant pudding.

 READY TO SEE MORE ULTRALIGHT BACKPACKING RECIPES LIKE THIS ONE?